gorgexec/MvvmCore/README.md

     }
 }
 ```
-The example above shows, how to pass the result of document selection to a `ViewModel`.
-In this case, the `ViewModel` should implement custom interface `IOpenDocumentTarget`, and the handling code that is placed in `onActivityResult()`  callback of `OpenDocumentHandler`, uses utility method `findImplementationOf()` from activity to find `ViewModel` that implements necessary interface to process results.
+The example above shows, how to pass the result of document selection processed by `Activity` to a `ViewModel`:

+1. The handler should be annotated with `@ActivityResultHandler` annotation and unique `Integer` request code  as a parameter.

+2. A `ViewModel` should implement custom interface (`IOpenDocumentTarget` in example case).

+3. The handling code that is placed in `onActivityResult()` callback of `ActivityResultHandler`

+4. In order to get necessary `ViewModel`, the utility method `findImplementationOf()` can be used.

 ### Fragment
 The library provides the same abilities for Fragments as for Activities.
 But there are slightly differences in preparation.